-Harrow remains one of the lowest funded councils both in London and nationally.
-The Council's Revenue Support Grant, our main source of funding from government, has been cut by 97% since 2013 to just £1.6million, a reduction of £50.5million.
-We receive no additional funding to meet demographic or inflationary pressures.
+Harrow remains one of the lowest funded Councils both within London and nationally.
+Our Revenue Support Grant, our main source of funding from central government, has reduced by 97% over the past decade to just £1.6million, making us more reliant on Council Tax to fund our vital services.
+We think this is the wrong time for the Government to expect families to pay more.